SuperSlow Training, Ken Hutchins and the SuperSlow Zone

 I disagree with a lot of people about a lot of different things, but that doesn’t mean I don’t like or respect them.

 The SuperSlow Zone Personal Training Franchise

-I resigned from the SuperSlow Zone in September of 2005 because I felt the company was being run in an unethical, short-sighted and ultimately unprofessional manner, as well as due to disagreements with the exercise recommendations.
+I resigned from the SuperSlow Zone in September of 2005 because I felt the company was being run in an unethical, short-sighted and ultimately unprofessional manner by CEO Madeline Ross, as well as due to disagreements with the exercise recommendations.

 The following are excerpts from a November 2005 journal entry from the previous version of this web site detailing my reasons for resigning from my position at the SuperSlow Zone.

 Monday, November 21, 2005